MRtrix3/mrtrix3/docs/reference/commands/5ttgen.rst

 Options
 -------

-- **-template** Provide an image that will form the template for the generated 5TT image
+- **-template image** Provide an image that will form the template for the generated 5TT image

 - **-hippocampi** Select method to be used for hippocampi (& amygdalae) segmentation; options are: subfields,first,aseg